andthum/hpc_submit_scripts/docs/source/doc_pages/general/sbatch_options.rst

 parsed to the |sbatch| command that submits the Slurm job scripts.

 This page contains a subset of sbatch options you might consider useful.
-Refer to the `documetation of sbatch
+Refer to the `documentation of sbatch
 <https://slurm.schedmd.com/sbatch.html>`__ for a full list of all
 options.